axtk/react-keenrouter/README.md

 const allKnownRoutes = Object.values(Route);

 const App = () => {
+    // the following hook enables the component's updates in response to URL changes,
+    // sets an optional callback to these changes, and returns `[path, setPath]`
-    // the hook returns [path, setPath], unused and omitted in this example useRoute();
+    // (the callback and the returned value are unused and omitted in this example) useRoute();

+    // the following hook enables navigation without page reloading via plain links,
-    // subscribing plain links to the route object is an alternative to
-    // creating a history link component
+    // which is an alternative to creating a history link component
     // (this hook will affect only same-origin links) useRouteLinks('.app a');